Conjoined

 Azure semé of mullets of seven points voided, interlaced, and conjoined Argent; a bordure Argent.

-Coat of arms emblazoned by me, highlighted with lights and shadows, contoured in Sable, with an ogee outer contour and with a freehand finish.
+Arms interpreted by me, illuminated with lights and shadows, contoured in Sable, with an ogee external shape and with a freehand finish.

 The coat of arms of Itziar Lanzagorta Ochoa designed by her and her father Juan Lanzagorta Vallín, and emblazoned by me with an ogee-ended shape.